hummingbot/hbui/README.md

 The FIGMA_FILE_ID in the code above is our original Figma file for the HBUI design system.

-(If you are trying this outside Hummingbot, and you want to create your own NPM module, you should make a copy of our Figma file to get started, grab the file ID from your copy and replace the FIGMA_FILE_ID in the code above.
-You will also have to change the module name, author etc in the file `./npm_module/package.json`.)
+(If you are trying this outside Hummingbot and you want to create your own NPM module, you should make a copy of our Figma file to get started, grab the file ID from your copy and replace the FIGMA_FILE_ID in the code above.
+You will also have to change the module name, author etc in the file `./npm_module/package.json` in order to publish your own NPM module.)

-4/5: You need to be logged into NPM as a user with authorisation to make updates to the @hummingbot space (or your own space if you're building your own NPM module).
+4/5: You need to be logged into NPM as a user with authorization to make updates to the @hummingbot space (or your own space if you're building your own NPM module).

 ```shell
 npm login